Introduction to Elixir

 Option 2: Interactive Shell (IEx)

-IEx is Elixir's interactive shell - think Python's REPL or Node's console.
+IEx is Elixir's interactive shell, the equivalent of Python's REPL or Node's console.

 iex